Rangers vs. Athletics Player Props Betting Odds

 Garcia Stats

 - Adolis Garcia has five doubles, nine home runs, 15 walks and 37 RBI (35 total hits).
-He's also stolen three bases.
+He's also swiped three bases.

 Garcia Recent Games